Electronics Interview Questions

 B

-The output will follow the input on the leading edge of the clock.
+The output will follow the input on the leading edge of

 C